ewallt/pocket-deploy/_builder/INSTRUCTOR_BUILDER.md

 ---

+---

 ## Step 3.
 Builder Rules

+### Snapshot Contract (must match exactly)
+Sections and labels (in this order):
+1) Main Answer
+2) Enhanced View — Overview
+3) Concepts
+4) Evidence
+5) Timeline
+6) Critiques
+7) Glossary
+8) Source

+Formatting guidelines:
+- Keep entries succinct and single-line where possible.
+- **Evidence**: `Reference — one-sentence note`.
+- **Timeline**: `Label — short clause`.
+- **Glossary**: `Term — one sentence`.

+### Transformation Rules
-- Keep the overall HTML structure, theme, and JavaScript behavior exactly as shown in the Example Web App.
+- **Keep** the layout, light/dark auto-theming, and JS behavior exactly as shown in the Example Web App.
-- Replace only the content sections with text from the new Snapshot input.
+- **Replace only content** inside the section bodies with the new Snapshot text.
+Preserve headings, accordion structure, IDs/ARIA, and classes.
-- Maintain section order:
+- Maintain section order exactly as the Snapshot Contract specifies.
-  Main Answer → Enhanced View → Concepts → Evidence → Timeline → Critiques → Glossary → Source.
-- Use light/dark auto-theming from the Example Web App.
-- Do not add libraries or modify CSS/JS structure.
+- Do **not** add external libraries, fonts, images, or remote assets.
-- Output a single self-contained `index.html` file.
+- Produce a single, self-contained `index.html` with inline CSS and minimal inline JS.

+### Output Requirements
+- Return the **full** `index.html` in one code block **with no commentary**.
+- Use the page title and any subtitle exactly as provided (or as shown in the Example Web App pattern).
+- Ensure accordions:
+  - Toggle via button
+  - Update `aria-expanded` correctly
+  - Only one open at a time
+  - First section may open by default (match example)
+- Preserve accessibility (focus states, roles/labels) from the Example Web App.

+### Links
 - Viewer link format:
   `https://ewallt.github.io/pocket-deploy/<folder>/index.html`
 - Placeholder link format:
   `https://github.com/ewallt/pocket-deploy/new/gh-pages?filename=<folder>/index.html`

+---

+## Handoff Protocol (what the user will provide at build time)
+- **Folder**: `is-<slug>`
+- **Title**: `<short page title>`
+- **Snapshot**: Text that exactly matches the Snapshot Contract above

+**Instruction to Builder** (ChatGPT):
+“Use the fetched builder instructions.
+Keep the same layout/theme as the Example Web App.
+Replace the content with this Snapshot.
+Output a single `index.html` with no commentary.”